 The other factor to consider is the CBD:THC ratio in cannabis.
 Different strains of cannabis can contain varying ratios of cannabinoids, with some CBD potent strains producing up to 15-25% CBD content.
-Medical cannabis and CBD oil will usually contain a high percentage of CBD and minimal levels of THC.
+Medicinal cannabis and CBD oil will usually contain a high percentage of CBD and minimal levels of THC.

 Even though CBD is the standout cannabinoid in terms of medicinal usage, THC also has its own medical applications, particularly when used in conjunction with CBD.